PlaidCloud/website/content/en/docs/concepts/policy/pid-limiting.md

 {{< feature-state for_k8s_version="v1.20" state="stable" >}}

-Kubernetes allow you to limit the number of process IDs (PIDs) that a
+PlaidCloud allow you to limit the number of process IDs (PIDs) that a
 {{< glossary_tooltip term_id="Pod" text="Pod" >}} can use.
 You can also reserve a number of allocatable PIDs for each {{< glossary_tooltip term_id="node" text="node" >}}
 for use by the operating system and daemons (rather than by Pods).